canjs/can-debug/doc/can-debug.md

 ![logWhatChangesMe dependencies](../node_modules/can-debug/doc/what-changes-me-input.png)

-That's a long message! but once you have identified the pattern we discussed before, reading the output is a lot easier.
-The observables highlighted in blue border boxes are the most important to get a high level overview of the output, while the observables in between help you make sense of how data flows from the top `<h1>` element to the `<input>` bound to the `first` property and back to the heading element.
+That's a long message! but once you have identified the outpattern pattern we discussed before, make sense of it is a lot easier.
+The observables highlighted in blue border boxes are the most important to get a high level overview of the dependency graph, while the observables in between help you make sense of how data flows from the top `<h1>` element down to the `<input>` bound to the `first` property and back up to the `<h1>` heading element.

-Click the button in the example below and inspect the output in the browser's console tab:
+Click the "logWhatChangesMe" button in the demo below and inspect the output in the browser's console tab:

 @demo demos/can-debug/log-what-changes-heading.html

-`can-debug` also exports some low level utilities to allow users visualize observable dependencies in different ways:
+`can-debug` also exports some low level utilities to allow users manipulate and explore the dependency graph:

 	- `debug.getGraph` returns a directed graph data structure, and
 	- `debug.getDebugData` takes a dependendency graph and returns